emilyriehl/emilyriehl.github.io/_pages/seminar.md

 - March 24, Anna Matsui, Johns Hopkins

+Title: Double Categories

+Abstract: This talk will give an introduction to double categories, double pseudofunctors, companions, conjoints, and some of their properties together with interesting examples and applications.

 - March 31, [Jonathan Weinberger](https://www.chapman.edu/engineering/about/faculty/program-faculty/jonathan-weinberger.aspx), Chapman University

 Title: Directed univalence and the Yoneda embedding for synthetic (&infin;,1)-categories